Quasi-Elliptic Cohomology and its Power Operations: Orbifold quasi-elliptic cohomology and its power operation

 The elliptic cohomology of orbifolds involves a rich interaction between the orbifold structure and the elliptic curve.
-Ganter explores this interaction in the case of the Tate curve in \cite{Gan13}, describing $K_{Tate}$ for an orbifold $X$ in term of the equivariant K-theory and the groupoid structure of $X$.
-In Section \ref{orbifoldquasibeforepower} we give a description of orbifold quasi-elliptic cohomology in Definition \ref{orbqecnora}.
+Ganter explores this interaction in the case of the Tate curve in \cite{Gan13}, describing $K_{Tate}$ for an orbifold $X$ in terms of the equivariant K-theory and the groupoid structure of $X$.

-In Section \ref{sb2} we recall the symmetric power of groupoid, which is introduced in \cite{Gan13}.
-In addition, we discuss the inertia groupoid of symmetric power and the groupoids needed for the construction of the power operation in Section \ref{s2}.
+In Section \ref{sb1} we give a description of orbifold quasi-elliptic cohomology.
+In Section \ref{sb2} we discuss the inertia groupoid of symmetric power and the groupoids needed for the construction of the power operation in Section \ref{s2}.